ricardorei/Minimalist-Transformer-Generation/README.md

 - [Transformers from scratch](http://www.peterbloem.nl/blog/transformers) by Peter Bloem
 - [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/) by Jay Alammar

-To see a Minimalist implementation of a transformer for sentiment analysis modelling check out my other repo:
+To see a Minimalist implementation of a transformer for sentiment analysis check out my other repo:
 - [Minimalist-Transformer-Generation](https://github.com/ricardorei/Minimalist-Transformer-Generation)

 ### Requirements: